Clubs

 Participants: Blanchet’s International Thespian Society is open to high school students who participate in our school’s theater program.

-To Apply: Please see Advisor.
+To Apply: Please see Advisor Mrs. Kasey Roberts

 Advisor: Mrs. Kasey Roberts

-Participants: This club is open to all Blanchet students, grade 6 through 12.
+Participants: This club is open to all Blanchet students, grade 9 through 12.

 To Apply: Please email robinsmith@blanchetcatholicschool.com.